Maunga Health Centre

 Access to quality and affordable health care facilities and services remains a challenge for many rural communities in Zambia.
-The nearest clinic in Maunga is 20KM (12.2 miles) away from the community, a distance which is often traveled by foot to access health care.
+The nearest clinic in Maunga is 20KM (12.2 miles) away from the community, a distance which is often travelled by foot to access health care.
 Poor infrastructure, a lack of resources, a shortage of basic medical supplies, and a shortage of skilled healthcare workers remain a challenge at these medical facilities.
 This has an impact on the service provided to the community which is already facing several health challenges.

 We built a health care facility in Maunga, fully equipped with a maternity ward, solar power, access to water, ablution facilities, and equipped medical supplies and resources to serve the community.
 This clinic is currently assisting 15 patients a day and providing special clinic days for family planning services, ART services, children under five clinic, and antenatal services.